 Will my gift to The Vassar Fund count toward my class?

-What is the difference between making a gift and paying class or club dues?
+What is the difference between making a gift and paying class dues?

 When does The Vassar Fund ask for support?